-We want to reorganise the awkward and confusing entrance to the railway station to:
+We are working on a plan to reorganise the congested and confusing arrival experience at the railway station by:

 - make it easier to change between modes of transport